anthony86191/CSE360_Project/README.md

 We also have input validation on our username and password fields.
 Username - no spaces allowed, must be unique username Password - no spaces allowed, special character needed, capital needed, and length greater than or equal to 6 characters

+We have added a new role "Reviewer" which can create, update, and remove reviews on questions and answers posted by other users.
+They can also see all the reviews the have posted on questions and answers to be able to see what they have posted.